The Art Law Review: Italy

-Law No. 119 of 30 June 2016 introduced the possibility for professional dealers to create non-possessory liens to secure credits related to their business activity (which are not private loans).
-These can only be granted over movable property intended for their business activity.
+Law No. 119 of 30 June 2016 introduced the possibility for professional dealers to create non-possessory liens to secure credits related to their business activities (which are not private loans).
+These can only be granted over movable property intended for their business activities.
 This lien must be registered in the online register managed by the Revenue Agency of the Ministry of Economy and Finance.

 Under the AML Directive, art galleries and auction houses have specific transparency obligations involving clients and art transactions.
 These include an obligation to carry out adequate verification on clients when transaction values total €10,000 or more (even in the case of multiple related transactions) and signal any suspicious activity to the Bank of Italy (the controlling authority).

 Under Articles 20 to 24 of Law No. 633 of 22 April 1941 (the Copyright Law (CL)), moral rights vest in the author from the creation of the work.
 Moral rights under Italian law are perpetual, non-waivable and unassignable.
 The rights might be enforced by the next-of-kin of the author following the hierarchy39 outlined by Article 23 of the CL, after the author's death.
 The enforcement of moral rights after the author's death might not be assigned or transferred to any third party, including artists' estates, nor through a specific disposal of the author in his or her will.
 However, as the Supreme Court recognised,40 even if the artist's estate has no moral rights, it has and can enforce its own reputational right, defined as the reputation in a specific social context of the estate, connected with the protection of the artist and diffusion of the correct knowledge of his or her work.